christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (Old Persian: Kuruš) derives from Scythian "Khur" (Sun) + "Us" (Lord) = "Sun Lord" (identical to Mitra/Mithra, the Indo-Iranian sun god).
 In Avestan (Scythian religious texts), "Kavi" means "King-Priest".
 Cyrus' clan was the "Kayanian" dynasty (Scythian royal bloodline).
+Cyrus the Great's father was Cambyses I. "Cambyses" is linguistically identical to "Kambojas," the name of a famous Scythian tribe from Central Asia mentioned in Indian texts.

 Darius I = "Dārayavahuš" which was Scythian for "Holding the Horse" (a Scythian warlord title).
 Darius' father was Hystaspes (Vištāspa)---which